debxrshi/debxrshi.github.io/content/whoami.md

   - intro
 ---

-Security researcher.
-Learning the boring stuff today to ~~build~~ break interesting stuff tomorrow.
 Think evil, do good.

 Interested in:
-- Browser exploitation
-- Pwn/reversing
-- Containers
+- Whatever I blog about